AtikaSudi/Medical-Insurance/README.md

 + Data cleaning involves removing duplicates, resolving missing values, and addressing mixed or incorrect data types.

-+ Conduct exploratory visual analysis using relevant Python libraries
++ Conducting exploratory visual analysis using relevant Python libraries

-+  Prepare your data for regression analysis.
++  Preparing data for regression analysis.

-+  Split the data into two sets: a training set and a test set.
++  Splitting the data into two sets: a training set and a test set.

-+  Run a linear regression on the data and analyze the model performance statistics.
++  Running a linear regression on the data and analysing the model performance statistics.

-+  Prepare your data for cluster analysis.
++  Preparing data for cluster analysis.

-+   Use the elbow technique to determine the optimal number of clusters.
++   Using the elbow technique to determine the optimal number of clusters.

-+   Run the k-means algorithm.
++   Runing the k-means algorithm.

-+ Create a variety of different visualizations using your clustered data.
++ Creating a variety of different visualizations using clustered data.

-+ Calculate the descriptive statistics for your clusters using the groupby () function and discuss your findings and any proposed next steps.
++ The descriptive statistics for clusters using the group by () function was calculated before the findings were discussed and any proposed next steps.